Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 7. In profiles / models.py - Flake8 and the Pylinter both advise to 'Avoid using null=True on string-based fields' - These settings were taken over from the Boutique_Ado Project and I could not find another way to get the desired functionality affect that this setting provides.
 Until my knowledge improves and I can find a better way to do this I decided to leave the code as it is.

+**PEP8 -**

-All the code in this project has been tested against PEP8 standards and is compliant with one exception.
-One line of code in the settings is too long.
+All the code in this project has been tested against PEP8 standards and is fully compliant.

-After extensive online research and consultation with my Mentor I am still not able to find a way to split this line of code over two lines without it causing a syntax - end of line (EOL) error.
+However there was one error that caused me some problems.
+After extensive online research and some help from another CI student on Slack I was able to find a way to write this code without it causing a syntax - end of line (EOL) error.
 The line is copied below -

         'django.contrib.auth.password_validation.UserAttributeSimilarityValidator',

-I will continue to try and resolve this issue and update it if I find a solution in the future.

-Every other line of code is PEP8 compliant.

-**JavaScript -**
+In it's place I replaced the whole 'AUTH_PASSWORD_VALIDATORS' section with the following to make it PEP8 compliant -

+        AUTH_PASSWORD_VALIDATORS = [
+            {'NAME': 'django.contrib.auth.password_validation.%s' % validator}
+            for validator in [
+                'UserAttributeSimilarityValidator',
+                'MinimumLengthValidator',
+                'CommonPasswordValidator',
+                'NumericPasswordValidator',
+            ]
+        ]

+The code was taken from the following source - https://code.djangoproject.com/ticket/28163#no1

+**JavaScript:**

 The JavaScript was tested using JSHint to ensure no errors included in final version.